oracle-livelabs/oci/oci-stack-monitoring-getstarted/01-access-env/access-env.md

 2. Connect to the correct **Region** and **Compartment**

-   On the Stack Monitoring Enterprise Summary page, select the following from the pulldown menus:
+   On the Stack Monitoring Enterprise Summary page, select the following from the drop-down menus:
     - Region: **US East (Ashburn)**
     - Compartment : **root/eStore/OracleApps**
-    - Performance metric period : Last **Last 60 minutes**

    ![Oracle Cloud console, Stack Monitoring Enterprise Summary page](images/2-3-access.png " ")